MARMOTatZJU/drl-based-trajectory-tracking/sdk/README.md

 .. literalinclude:: ../../../sdk/compile-in-docker.sh
   :language: bash

-To use libtorch on host during compilation phase, please pass a environment variable `HOST_LIBTORCH_PATH` to `./compile-in-docker.sh`:
+To use [LibTorch](https://pytorch.org/cppdocs/installing.html) on the host during the compilation phase, please pass an environment variable `HOST_LIBTORCH_PATH` to `./compile-in-docker.sh`:

 ```bash
 HOST_LIBTORCH_PATH=/path/to/libtorch/on/host ./compile-in-docker.sh